10 Tips for an Indulgent, Spa-Like Bubble Bath Experience for Valentine's Day (or Any Day!)

 Bubble baths are that rarest of gifts: a deliciously affordable indulgence.
 It's hard not to feel pleasure and relaxation when you are luxuriating in a pool of warm and fragrant froth!
 January 8th is National Bubble Bath Day in the U.S. The date is inspired; who couldn't use a little quiet pampering and relaxation after the hustle and bustle of the holiday season, not to mention the subsequent New Year's Eve festivities?
 But this is one indulgence that deserves to be enjoyed all year long!

-When I was younger, my parents took me on vacation once at a spa and loved it!
-Since it's not something most of us can afford to do, and certainly not often, I worked out ways to create a spa-like experience at home without spending a lot of money.
-It's a great way to enjoy some quiet, relaxing "me" time.
+A luxurious, spa-like bubble bath experience is a great way to enjoy some quiet, relaxing "me" time.
 There's also no better prelude to a romantic interlude than a luxurious soak in a frothy tub.
 My husband and I make it a ritual to share a fragrant bubble bath every Valentine's Day, among other days.
-And taking one on a Friday evening is a great way to shake off the stress of the work week and facilitate the transition to the weekend.
+Enjoying a soak on a Friday evening is a great way to shake off the stress of the work week and facilitate the transition to the weekend!